Velaha/Scala/week_2/07_ADT/README.md

 DB provides one method that requires a predicate as parameter.

-Your job here is to implement several predicates according the following specifications.
+Your job here is to implement several predicates according the following specifications:
  - select all Firefox browsers
  - select all Chrome browsers compliant with Windows platform
  - select all browser with version equals to 1.0